evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 - The twitch-version of the CombatHandler will be stored on each combatant whenever combat starts.
 When combat is over, or they leave the room with combat, the handler will be deleted.
 - The handler will queue each action independently, starting a timer until they fire.
-- All input are handled via Commands.
+- All input are handled via Evennia [Commands](../../../Components/Commands.md).

 ## Twitch combat handler